goblindegook/Syllables/docs/template.md

 ## Single Post Templates

-Lets you to override a single post template for a post type by attempting to load the following file in your specified directory:
+Lets you override a theme template for a single post by attempting to load the following file in the specified directory:

 * `single-{{post type}}.php`